 The law will mandate providers that meet the conditions must spend at least 98 percent of revenues derived from discount drug programs on patient care.

-If impacted organizations fail to comply or act in a manner that is “unprofessional, dishonest, or harmful to public health or safety,” penalties could include the loss of licenses and non-profit tax-exempt status.
+If affected organizations fail to comply or act in a manner that is “unprofessional, dishonest, or harmful to public health or safety,” penalties could include the loss of licenses and loss of nonprofit tax-exempt status.
 Additionally, executives would be blocked from leading other clinics, health plans, or pharmacies.

-Prop 34 also authorizes the state and all agencies to negotiate lower drug prices for Medi-Cal.
+Prop.
+34 also authorizes the state and all state agencies to negotiate lower drug prices for Medi-Cal.